-Fluted Cape peels off the Grass Point track and although only 3.5 km round trip, is a challenging but rewarding walk to the top of cliffs, best done anti-clockwise to take advantage of the views.
+Fluted Cape peels off the Grass Point track and although only 3.5 km round trip – about 3 hr – is a challenging but rewarding walk to the top of cliffs, best done anti-clockwise to take advantage of the views.
 The cliffs are thought to have claimed one life, so be aware and careful when goggling at the stupendous drop to the ocean swells 200m below.
 All the steeper sections require sure footing, as it is easy to roll on loose stones or casuarina cones.
 For safety on the steeper sections, it may be better to do the walk clockwise.

 Murrays Track is signposted only 100m south of the Mavista Nature Trail on Coolangata Rd.
 This 4.5 km, 2.5 hr walk is best done by having a car or other transport at either end.
 It mostly follows old benched logging tracks, but at times is just a tagged footpad and additionally has large trees over the trail in places.
 It climbs steadily through magnificent tall forest that does not easily display its extensive logging history, as the trees grow so well here.
 After about 2 km, the grade eases and the moss thickens as the rainforest canopy closes.
 Up through a saddle between Mt Mangana and Mt Tobin, the track sidles around on a mossy scree slope then gradually descends again through emergent Melaleuca pallida – some over 12m tall – into tall eucalypt forest.
 Here the track falls steeply, and due to tree falls is hard to follow, until you come to a gully.
 Follow this straight downhill.
-Unfortunately thick cutting grass (Gahnia grandis) makes the going tough here, and long sleeves and trousers are highly recommended.
+Unfortunately thick cutting grass (Gahnia grandis) makes the going tough here, so the track has been re-routed to pass through the Mount Mangana Forest Reserve.
 Exit onto Lockleys Link Rd, where the track is again signposted.
-The last kilometre or so shows recent clearfell forestry, and also magnificent regrowth.
+The last kilometre or so now shadows a creek with gorgeous treeferns, magnificent regrowth and also recent clearfell forestry.

-East Cloudy Head may be started at the car park at Cloudy Bay, with an initial 3.5km walk along the beach.
+East Cloudy Head starts at the car park at Cloudy Bay, with a wonderful 3.5km stroll along the beach.
 The walking track (3.5km) follows a now closed 4WD track.
 At various points ascending the Head, fantastic views are seen back over Cloudy Bay, Cloudy Lagoon and beyond to the Channel and Southern Ranges.
 In places, one needs to force through overgrowing heath, so long sleeves and trousers may help to avoid scratches.
 After about 3km, fantastic views are seen out to the south into Pyramid Bay and the Friars.
 The track then sidles along East Cloudy Head until a junction is reached.
 The right fork leads out to expansive views to South East Cape, the Bruny Lighthouse and Southern Ranges, whilst the main track leads up to the trig point, with views in many directions, including (on a clear day) out to Pedra Blanca, some 35km south in the Great Southern Ocean.
 Return via the same route.

 Labillardiere/Luggaboine (14 km, 5 hrs) is a low level, relatively easy, if long, circuit.
 The shorter Luggaboine circuit only takes 1.5 hr.
 Access the start of the signposted track from Lighthouse Rd and the Jetty Beach Campground, some 20 km south of Lunawanna.
 The circuit is usually done in a clockwise fashion.
 It follows along the tops of small cliffs, with constant views out to the southern coastline of Tasmania until you reach Butlers Beach, which is a delightful spot to stop and swim or just to have lunch, looking out to Partridge Island.
 Continue the walk back along the coast to Jetty Beach.
 Heathfields and forests abound.